What is a Convertible Debt?

 #2 – Mandatory Convertible Bonds

 As the name suggests, the bonds are mandatorily converted into equity shares upon a specified conversion date and rate.
-This type of debt does not offer any choice to the holder in terms of conversion of the debt.
+This type of debt does not offer any choice to the holder in terms of the conversion of the debt.
 Repayment towards a debt instrument is twofold – repayment of interest and repayment of principal.
 In the case of mandatorily convertible debentures, the repayment of the principal takes the form of equity shares rather than cash.

 This is a cash saving mechanism employed by the company wherein the available cash is utilized for developmental and expansion purposes as opposed to debt repayment.
 The conversion ratio and price are pre-determined at the time of issuance of debt and are priced in such a manner so as to ensure that the holder gets the par value of the stock – no premium no discount.